 The simple summary of this review boils down to the reliability of the evidence, rather than the analyses of the authors.
 However, after nearly two decades of tPA, most clinicians’ opinions are fully crystalized.
 Regardless of the conclusions or analyses in this article, few will change practice.

-Comment on author’s conclusion compared to our conclusion: The authors write:“Thrombolytic therapy given up to six hours after stroke reduces the proportion of dead or dependent people.
+Comment on Authors’ Conclusion Compared to the SGEM Conclusion: The authors write:“Thrombolytic therapy given up to six hours after stroke reduces the proportion of dead or dependent people.
 Those treated within the first three hours derive substantially more benefit than with later treatment.”

 In fact, those treated with tPA after three hours derived NO benefit, according to their analyses.
 Analysis 1.19 reports death or dependency at follow-up with an OR of 0.93 (95% CI 0.83 to 1.04) versus control.
 Therefore, even accepting the data at face value, the authors present a misleading conclusion through inappropriate partitioning of data.